 Tom Jolliffe looks at the prospect of Bad Boys 4 after the success of Bad Boys For Life…

-In the first real surprise of 2020, Bad Boys For Life, a long awaited third in the franchise, came out to not only the best reviews of the series, but a surprisingly strong opening weekend.
+Bad Boys For Life, a long awaited third entry in the franchise, came out earlier this year to not only the best reviews of the series, but a surprisingly strong opening weekend on its way to almost $420 million at the worldwide box office.
 A film that wasn’t feverishly demanded by a baying public, captured a moment and against expectations (particularly considering the questionable bankability of Will Smith) has surprised many.

 Now, Bad Boys For Life is a really good action film.
 It does what many restarted franchises have failed to do.
 It is a direct sequel but it’s also a reboot at the same time.
 Such has been the length of time passed, that they effectively needed to revitalise the formula to make sense for 2020.
 Terminator: Dark Fate was one of many failed attempts at revitalising a franchise.
 Another failure within a franchise that peaked two films in.
 Like the third and the fifth, the basic idea was to effectively remake Terminator 2: Judgment Day again.
 It was yet another half-assed, lazy misfire.
 If a film had lazy retread written on it before hand, it may have been a third Bad Boys.
 On the surface one could be forgiven for thinking it was a desperate attempt to find some kind of cash cow that might connect Will Smith to decent box office again (outside of being part of a Disney property of course).